Coarsening Causal DAG Models: Additional Related Work

 \section{Additional Related Work}

-Here we briefly summarize two adjacent literatures: (i) causal discovery methods that recover a DAG or an interventional equivalence class over the original variables, and (ii) approaches to causal discovery with grouped or multivariate nodes when the grouping is assumed known.
+Here we briefly elaborate on connections to related work, focusing on three perspectives: (i) causal abstraction learning, (ii) causal discovery methods that recover a DAG or an interventional equivalence class over the original variables, and (iii) approaches to causal discovery with grouped or multivariate nodes when the grouping is assumed known.
 This appendix highlights the key distinction of our setting: we aim to \emph{discover} the grouping (a valid partition) and its induced abstract DAG directly from data.
+See \Cref{tab:related-comparison} for a summarized comparison to related work.